 Concerned about Our Environment -

 Neokraft Signs is a significant consumer of raw materials.
 Even though we try to maximize each piece we use, there is still a considerable amount of unusable product leftover when producing new signage.
 When we replace old, unwanted or damaged signs, we need to dispose of those products as well.

-Neokraft is mindful of this waste and thus firmly believes in recycling our resources and reducing landfill impact.
+Neokraft is mindful of this waste and firmly believes in recycling our resources and reducing landfill impact.
 We sell tons of acrylic/lexan (plastics), aluminum and steel scraps to recyclers every year.